PhilipBotros/philipbotros.github.io/_posts/post_2/2018-02-18-variational-autoencoder.md

 Although standard auto encoders are very useful for tasks like compression or image denoising, we can not sample from them to generate new examples, for this we need a probabilistic auto encoder.
 <h2>Putting it together</h2>
 Finally we are getting to the crux of the matter, we know if we want to sample from the model that we need to learn a probabilistic mapping $p_{enc}(\mathbf{z|x})$ and a decoder distribution $p_{dec}(\mathbf{x|z})$.
 From the probabilistic perspective we remember that the encoder distribution $p_{enc}(\mathbf{z|x})$ is intractable and we can use variational inference to approximate this distribution denoted by $q_{\phi}(\mathbf{z|x})$.
 From the probabilistic latent space we still need to map back the input space to generate real samples, this generator network is denoted by $p_{\theta}(\mathbf{x|z})$.
 A neural network is used for both, to learn the parameters of the variational posterior $q_\phi(\mathbf{z|x})$ and the parameters of the generator network $p\mathbf{_\theta(x|z)}$.
-The encoder-decoder structure of the VAE works by jointly optimizing the variational lower bound with respect to both the variational parameters $\phi$ and generative parameters
+The encoder-decoder structure of the VAE works by jointly optimizing the variational lower bound with respect to both the variational parameters $\phi$ and generative parameters $\theta$:

-$\theta$:

 $$ \mathcal{L}(\mathbf{\theta, \phi; x}^{(i)}) = \mathbb{E}_{q_\phi\mathbf{(z|x}^{(i)})}\big[\log p\mathbf{_\theta(x}^{(i)}|\mathbf{z)}\big]-D_{KL}(q_\phi(\mathbf{z|x}^{(i)})||p{\mathbf{_\theta(z))}} $$

 Where the first term is simply the reconstruction error of the model with respect to the original input and the second term acts as a regularizer by keeping the latent space close to the prior of, usually, a standard normal distribution.
+How does this regularization work?
+Well by constraining our posterior to be close to a standard normal we force the model to obtain generalize mappings for any given data point.
+If we would allow our model to take on any arbitrary $($complicated$)$ distribution it could easily encode and decode our input to minimize the reconstruction error but we would fail to learn any generalizing properties of the distribution.

 <h2>Prior distribution</h2>
 What kind of distribution do we choose as a prior and/or constrain our variational posterior to be?
 It has to be a distribution that is easy to sample from and since we need to compute the KL-divergence for every produced code of our data examples in our training set with respect to the prior it would be beneficial to perform this integration in closed form.
 If we take two Gaussians for instance we can simply compute: